 If you are interested in being married at the Redeemer, please get in touch so we can begin the conversation together.
-We encourage you to read our friendly weddings handbook.

 In baptism we are a new creation, born into the life of the church, and commissioned to be Christ's Body in the world.
 Although we continue the Anglican tradition of baptizing infants and young children, baptism is also increasingly common for those who come to — or renew — their faith as adults.
 Adults interested in preparing for baptism or confirming their baptismal vows will want to learn more about our Catechesis program.

 If you are interested in baptism for yourself or your child, please get in touch.